alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-08-spy-for-spy.md

-I like the idea, and it worked for me.
-It put me in mind of Nick Payne’s *Constellations*; both plays that experiment with non-linear narratives to present new takes on love.

 I’ve seen several plays that benefit from multiple viewings – once to experience it fresh, once to see how it builds to the ending.
 Mixing up the order within a single show gave me a bit of both.
 For example, there are several moments in the meet-cute that wouldn’t have stood out if I hadn’t already seen the callbacks in earlier scenes.
 (Why does Sarah keep checking her watch?)

-It’s rare to see a two-hander with two women, and a sapphic romance rarer still.
-The actors grasp the opportunity with both hands, and they did a great job -- I got a distinct sense of the two characters and their different personalities.
-Olive Gray plays the free-thinking actor; Amy Lennox plays the anxious, uptight lawyer.
-They're not an obvious match, but I was absolutely sold.
-Their chemistry felt genuine, and I was hooked throughout.

 One thing they did particularly well was switching demeanours – one scene they’re bickering partners, another they're complete strangers.
 Subtle behaviours like the way they sit, stand, or look at each other, all add up.